Andre-lab/evodock/README.md

 ### EvoDOCK structure files

 EvoDOCK also outputs the final predictions in a subfolder called `structures`.
-All other files are output in `output_path`.
+All other files are output in directory passed to `output_path`.

 ### EvoDOCK log files